 For instance, Forever 21 lets you shop for an entire outfit in one go, with suggestions for the related items or accessories that will go with it to complete an outfit.

-According to a Facebook survey, more than 50% of customers say they’re more likely to shop with a business that they can connect with via chat.
+Customers are more likely to purchase from your store if they have an easy access to connect with you.
 There are a lot of options you can choose to deploy to your eCommerce store when it comes to connecting instantly with your customers.
 One of the most preferred methods is the use of chatbots that can be regular or AI-enabled.

 Customers expect to retrieve the information they are looking for quickly and at the click of a button.
 And, chatbots are just the tools for that.
 There are numerous tools that are readily available with little to no development costs that integrate chatbots into your digital storefront websites and social media handles.